ImaneBenHassine/Income-Prediction-and-Deploy-with-Django/README.md

 # Income Prediction and Deploy with Django

 ## Introduction :
-In this project I will build ML system available with REST API using Python3 and Django
+In this project I will build ML system available with REST API using Python and Django

 Data Source : https://archive.ics.uci.edu/ml/datasets/Adult